 There are no specific legal issues arising from the report.
-As part of the Council's risk management strategy, the corporate risk register identifies those high-level risks that could impact upon the Council's ability to deliver its corporate plan objectives and essential public services.
-Governance & Audit Committee are responsible for reviewing and assessing the Council's risk management, internal control and corporate governance arrangements.
-The identification of corporate risks within the risk register and monitoring the effectiveness of the mitigation measures are matters for Cabinet.
-The report confirms that there have been no significant changes in the risk profile during the third quarter of this financial year, as compared with the second quarter, with no additional risks being added to the corporate risk register and no risks being escalated or de-escalated.
-For the most part, the individual risk scores have also remained the same, with two risk scores being decreased.
+As part of the Council's Risk Management Strategy, the corporate risk register identifies those high-level risks that could impact upon the Council's ability to deliver its corporate plan objectives and essential public services.
+Governance and Audit Committee are responsible for reviewing and assessing the Council's risk management, internal control and corporate governance arrangements.
+However, the identification of corporate risks within the risk register and monitoring the effectiveness of the mitigation measures are matters for Cabinet.
+As the report notes above, the majority of the risk scores remained the same in Quarter 3, with only one change to the risk score relating to achievement of the internal audit plan, for which the score decreased.